Non-accessible localizations: Introduction

 {Theorem \ref{th:non-accessible}} \begin{th:non-accessible} Let $n \geq -1$ and let $f : \prod_{i:I} (A_i \to B_i)$ be a family of $(n-1)$-connected maps.
 Then the subuniverse of $n$-truncated $f$-local types in $\UU$ is reflective. \end{th:non-accessible}

 The key point is that none of $I$, $A_i$ or $B_i$ are required to be in $\UU$.
 They can be in any other universe.
 When $n = 1$, this theorem reproduces the classical result of~\cite{CSS}.
+We explain this in \cref{se:pastwork}.
 When $n > 1$, this result appears to be new, even for the $\infty$-topos of spaces.
 (We recall the definition of connectedness in \cref{de:connected}.)

 In order to prove the main theorem, we first prove results that give conditions implying that a type is equivalent to a type in $\UU$.
 Say that a type $X$ is \dfn{small} if it is equivalent to a type in $\UU$.
-More precisely, $X$ is \dfn{small} if $\sum_{X' : \UU} X' \simeq X$.
+More precisely, $X$ is \dfn{small} if $\sum_{X' : \UU} (X' \simeq X)$.
 Note that this is a mere proposition, by univalence.
 Define $X$ to be \dfn{$0$-locally small} if it is small.
 Define $X$ to be \dfn{$(n+1)$-locally small} if for all $x, x' : X$, $x = x'$ is $n$-locally small.
 These are also mere propositions.

 Using his join construction~\cite{R}, Rijke showed that if $A$ is small, $X$ is 1-locally small and $A \to X$ is $(-1)$-connected (surjective on $\pi_0$), then $X$ is small.
 Rijke's result is the $n=0$ case of the following result: